Brightcells/pngquant/README.md

 # Pngquant
-pngquant is a command-line utility and a library for lossy compression of PNG images.
+Pngquant is a command-line utility and a library for lossy compression of PNG images.

 And This Library Is A Python Wrapper Of Pngquant